 The property owner shall proactively offer one complimentary bike share membership to each Dwelling Unit and/or employee1, at least once annually, for the Life of the Project or a shorter period if a bike sharing program ceases to exist.
-If requested by a resident and/or employee, the property owner shall pay for memberships minimally equivalent to the cost of one annual Bay Area Bike Share (or a similar successor entity) membership per Dwelling Unit and/or employee2.
+If requested by a resident and/or employee, the property owner shall pay for memberships minimally equivalent to the cost of one annual Bay Wheels membership (or a similar successor bikeshare entity) per Dwelling Unit and/or employee2.